-Oftentimes, good faith estimates provided to the broker by the lender are an adequate representation of what sort of mortgage terms you will receive from the lender.
-However, they are in no way legally binding and could change before you close on the home loan.
+Oftentimes, good faith estimates provided to the mortgage broker by the lender are an adequate representation of what sort of mortgage terms you will receive from the lender.
+However, rates and terms are in no way legally binding and could change before you close on the home loan.

 You may qualify for a better deal with your financial institution.

 Do you have a solid relationship with your financial institution?
 If so, you may be able to work with a loan officer that can get you qualified for one of their mortgage products.

-You may also be able to walk into a bank, credit union, or other direct lender and qualify for a competitive financing offer without the assistance of a broker due to your strong credit history and overall financial situation.
+You may also be able to walk into a bank, credit union, or other direct lender and qualify for a competitive financing offer without the assistance of a mortgage broker if you have a strong credit score and overall financial situation.

 Not all banks and credit unions work with mortgage brokers.

-The mortgage broker will shop around to land you the best deal, but some of the major banks may be excluded from their options.
+The mortgage broker will shop around to find you the best interest rates, but some of the major banks may be excluded from their options.
 Reasoning: following the latest housing market collapse, some of the major banks stopped working with mortgage brokers and will only entertain applications submitted directly by customers.

-It depends on the purchase price of your home and how much cash you have at your disposal.
-But keep in mind that mortgage brokers are paid at closing, and you may be able to roll these costs into the loan.
+It depends on the home purchase price and how much cash you have at your disposal.
+But keep in mind that mortgage brokers are paid at closing, and you may be able to roll these costs into the mortgage loan.

-While this may seem like a hefty amount, it beats settling for a home loan with a steep interest rate since chances are you’ll spend a lot more in interest over time than you would have to pay the broker.
+While this may seem like a hefty amount, it beats settling for a mortgage with a steep interest rate since chances are you’ll spend a lot more in interest over time than you would have to pay the mortgage broker.

 How to Find a Mortgage Broker

 There are scores of mortgage brokers to choose from, so here are some tips to help you narrow down your search:

-- Ask for referrals from relatives, friends and your realtor.
+- Ask for referrals from relatives, friends, and your real estate agent.

 - Verify their licensure by using National Mortgage Licensing System.